-The months leading into the transition from 2021 to 2022 may include holiday gatherings, travel, deadlines, expectation, estrangement, and stress.
+The months leading into the transition to a new year often include holiday gatherings, travel, deadlines, expectations, and stress.
 This time can also bring celebration, “friendsgivings”, traditions, creativity, a sense of community, laughter, anticipation, and joy.
 When adding these on top of a loss, multiple losses, or cumulative losses, one could see how this season overloads our grief experience.

 Our human experience includes the need to mourn.
 No matter the loss type, the outward sharing of inward feeling is necessary.
 But, it does not mean we all activate it in the same way.
 In fact, part of the unique journey we undertake is finding with whom and how we share with others.
 It is, however, a part of processing that needs to be heard and witnessed.